builtlabs/grind-hackathon/README.md

 # TODO

 ## Infrastructure
-- Server side graphql query
-  - Show a site status, to show if the graph is out of sync
 - Block tick UI
   - Refetch the block from an api route
   - sync the refetch interval with the server revalidation period